|Romans 9||Romans 10||Romans 11|

 Antapodidomi - 7 NT uses - Lk.
 14:14; Rom.
 11:35; 12:19; 1 Thess.
 3:9; 2 Thess.
 1:6; Heb.
 10:30.

-- 1Chronicles 29:11,12; Psalms 33:6; Proverbs 16:4; Daniel 2:20, 21, 22, 23; 4:3,34; Matthew 6:13; Acts 17:25,26,28; 1Corinthians 8:6; Ephesians 4:6, 7, 8, 9, 10; Colossians 1:15, 16, 17; Revelation 21:6
+- 1Chronicles 29:11,12; Ps 33:6; Proverbs 16:4; Daniel 2:20, 21, 22, 23; 4:3,34; Matthew 6:13; Acts 17:25,26,28; 1Corinthians 8:6; Ephesians 4:6, 7, 8, 9, 10; Colossians 1:15, 16, 17; Revelation 21:6

 For - Always pause and ponder this important term of explanation.
 Remember the context of this great doxology - the primary focus which harmonizes with the Romans 9-11 is God’s great plan of salvation through history, not just for Israel but for all mankind.
 And thus it is only fitting that Paul ascribe glory to Him Who is the Source, Accomplisher, and Goal of man’s salvation, now and forevermore, world without end.
 Amen.